ibm-cloud-docs/discovery-data/collection-types.md

 1. Click **Add users**.
 1. Add the users that you want from the list by clicking **Add user**, and then select the user from the list.
 Assign them to the **User** role, and then click **Add**.

-When you query collections where document level security is enabled, no results are returned if the users associated with your {{site.data.keyword.discoveryshort}} instance are not present in the source system.
-For more information about querying these collections, see [Querying with document level security enabled](/docs/discovery-data?topic=discovery-data-query-concepts#querydls).
+When you query collections where document-level security is enabled, no results are returned if the users associated with your {{site.data.keyword.discoveryshort}} instance are not present in the source system.
+For more information about querying these collections, see [Querying with document-level security enabled](/docs/discovery-data?topic=discovery-data-query-concepts#querydls).
 {: important}

 {{site.data.keyword.discoveryshort}} does not synchronize changes that are made to the users in the LDAP server with the user list for the service. {{site.data.keyword.discoveryshort}} administrators must ensure that the user list is current and remove any non-current users.